Anglesea Street, Cork.

 The use of limestone is respectful of it being the most commonly used material for civic buildings in Cork city.
 Its use in this design externally is imposing in form yet delicate in detail.
 The depth of window reveals and use of the stone internally enhances the concept of the building being hewn from one solid mass and pays homage to City Hall, a well-loved city landmark located on the east side of Anglesea Street.
 The Design/ Build team went to great lengths to procure a stone as close in nature and colour to the original Cork Limestone which is no longer available commercially, finally settling on a limestone heralding from Roscommon which is lighter in colour than generally available Irish limestone.

 Along with the use of stone, the use of wood and in particular oak is of utmost importance to the formal and Civic nature of the building.
 All courtroom walls are clad in European Oak along with oak furniture.
 The uniformity of the material is intended to enhance the perception of formality within the courtroom while the material is functional for use in furniture.

-Great attention to detail by Wilson Architecture was required to achieve the simplicity in aesthetics required in a civic building of this stature.
+Great attention to detail was required to achieve the simplicity in aesthetics required in a civic building of this stature.